 Self Help Resources.

 Please note that nothing listed here is meant to replace professional advice or care.
 If you are a Drew student, counseling services can be arranged by coming to the James A. McClintock Center for Counseling and Psychological Services.
 The McClintock Center is located next to Health Services in Holloway Annex.
-During the Academic year, our office hours are Monday – Friday from 9 am – 5 pm.
+During the Academic year, our office hours are Monday – Friday from 9 am-Noon and 1 pm– 5 pm.
 For off-campus assistance, you may access our referral list.

 Be present as the watcher of your mind – of your thoughts and emotions as well as your reactions in various situations.
 Be at least as interested in your reactions as in the situation or person that causes you to react.
 Notice also how often your attention is in the past or future.
 Don’t judge or analyze what you observe.
 Watch the thought, feel the emotion, observe the reaction.
 Don’t make a personal problem out of them.
 You will then feel something more powerful than any of these things that you observe: the still, observing presence itself behind the content of your mind, the silent watcher.

 Useful Sleep Resources from Tuck in Seattle, WA.

 Some interesting facts about sleep:

 Do not hesitate to get help.
 View tutoring and academic coaching like athletic coaching – as a valuable resource to help you learn and improve.